-The "Breadwinners – We Care, U Care" Campaign, was a joint initiative in 2011 between FairPrice and NTUC U Care.
+The "Breadwinners – We Care, U Care" Campaign, a joint annual initiative in since 2011 between FairPrice and NTUC U Care.
 The two-week campaign encouraged FairPrice customers and members in the labour movement to show their support for low-income workers coping with the rising cost of living.

-With every loaf of FairPrice housebrand bread sold at FairPrice stores during the campaign, FairPrice Foundation donated $5.
+Last year, with every loaf of FairPrice housebrand bread sold at FairPrice stores during the campaign, FairPrice Foundation donated $9.

 FairPrice has partnered the Association for Persons with Special Needs (APSN) to offer their students aged 13 years and above vocational training in retail.
 As part of a broader course in hospitality, food and beverage and retail, selected APSN teachers from the school were provided with free training by the FairPrice Training Institute.
 The training covered the basics of supermarket operations in order that they could then train their students.